Foundation Concrete Pour

 Arrange concrete delivery system (Footings and slab)

-You will likely need a boom pump truck to place the concrete in the foundations.
+You will need a boom pump truck to place the concrete in the foundations.
 Line pumps are a non-preferred method.
 Line pumps use pipes and hoses to move the concrete from the truck to the placement location, but require a lot of labor to move the hoses around while in use.
 A boom truck is like a long arm crane and has a tube all the way up and all the way down to deliver concrete from above just where it's needed.
 A boom pump costs a little more than a line pump but it's well worth it, particularly as you will save on labor.
 Pumping concrete for the foundations is easier than with the walls that are higher up, so you can potentially use a line pump for the foundations, but the walls definitely need a boom.
-Expect to pay about $500 for a three hour session with a boom pump truck.
+Expect to pay about $180 per hour for a boom pump truck.

 For the foundations it might theoretically be ok to just back the concrete truck up to near the site and then run a sloping pipe that can be moved around.
 Note that the feed needs to be moved about rather than just dumping in one place.
 Dumping in one place causes the mix to separate and be uneven consistency.
 Concrete trucks have a U shaped chute that comes out at about a 5 or 6 foot height.
 If you are rigging up your own pipe system, you need some kind of funnel catching arrangement at the start of your pipe arrangement.